BASIC OF BEEF

 QB Food sources the highest quality beef air-flown in for freshness and priced attractively in order to give the consumer superior value, nutrition and taste enjoyment.
 We only source from suppliers focused on the humane treatment of animals and offer grass fed, grain fed and hormone free product.

 Mulwarra supplies quality grain fed beef sourced from accredited feedlots in eastern Australia.
-Cattle are fed between 100 to 120 days on a natural grain ration and finished to stringent specifications, which ensure superior and consistent quality.
+Cattle are fed between 100 to 120 days on a natural grain ration and finished to stringent specifications.

 Ebony is produced from carefully selected prime quality Black Angus cattle and grain finished for 100 days.
 Ebony Black Angus delivers a juicy, marbled, tender and flavorsome eating experience.